Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-05-16: Comprehensive Bug Sweep and Code Quality Improvements

+Today we conducted a thorough bug sweep of the application and made several code quality improvements:

+1. **Code Structure and Style**:
+   - Updated all widget constructors to use the modern `super.key` parameter syntax
+   - Fixed unnecessary 'this.' qualifiers in extension methods
+   - Improved widget structure by placing child parameters last in widget constructors
+   - Replaced Container with SizedBox where appropriate for better performance

+2. **Error Handling and Logging**:
+   - Replaced all print statements with proper LogService calls
+   - Added appropriate error logging with stack traces
+   - Ensured consistent logging patterns throughout the codebase

+3. **Database Fixes**:
+   - Fixed a critical bug in the `clearAllData` method that was trying to delete from a non-existent table
+   - Added proper documentation for schema changes

+4. **Animation and UI Improvements**:
+   - Fixed animation-related code to use modern Flutter APIs
+   - Improved layout builder implementations
+   - Fixed deprecated color methods

+5. **Code Cleanup**:
+   - Removed unused imports
+   - Removed unused local variables
+   - Improved code organization

+These improvements have significantly enhanced the stability and maintainability of the application, ensuring a solid foundation for future development.

 ## 2025-05-15: UI/UX Enhancement Phase 2

 Today we completed the UI/UX Enhancement Phase 2, focusing on animations and transitions: